AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

 Click the **Publish** button to generate a new REST API.

-## Integrating the triggering of the event in a website
+## Integrating the triggering of the event in a website {#integrating-the-triggering-of-the-event-in-a-website}

 Once you have created an event, you will have to integrate the triggering of this event into your website.